theodore-norvell/cogent/README.md

 Basic guards are

 * A C identifier.
-This is translated to a function call.
+This is translated to a function call, e.g. "A" translates to "A( eventP, status )"
 * Any text between braces.
 E.g. "{x>10}".
 These are not translated at all, but output as-is with the braces replaced by parentheses.
 * "in S" where S is the name of a state.
 This will be true if state S is active at the time.
+* "OK" this will translate to a `OK( status )`.
+Note that this is pointless on transitions that leave states, since the `status` variable is initialized to `OK_STATUS`.
+It only makes sense on transitions that leave choice nodes.

-The boolean operators follow the usual rules of precedence and are right associative.
+The boolean operators follow the usual rules of precedence (not, then and, then or, then implies) and are right associative.

+All keywords (else, not, and, or, implies, OK, in) are case sensitive.

 #### Action sequences